w3c/PWETF/TPACDiversityFundProposalComms.md

 The Inclusion Fund can help pay for:
 * technology to participate more effectively online
 * help with paying internet costs
-* a carer for children or a relative
 * noise cancelling headphones if you need quiet to concentrate
 * co-working space if you don’t have room at your office or home